kjkoster/despi-m02-arduino/readme.md

 ```

 ## Flash using `stm32flash`

-If you want an alternative to the STM's Cube Programmer, you can also use
+If you want an open source alternative to the STM's Cube Programmer, you can
-`stm32flash` to write the compiled binary to the board.
-I have not found a way
+use [`stm32flash`](https://github.com/stm32duino/stm32flash) to write the
+compiled binary to the board.
+Officially, `stm32flash` is deprecated, but I
-to have the Arduino IDE use `stm32flash`, so this description is for the command
-line only.
+found it a lot easier to install and use than the STM32 Cube Programmer that
+replaces it.

 First install `stm32flash` using `brew` (assuming you are on a Mac):